-- (a) Limitation on payments.-- A health care practitioner or health care facility may not accept a monetary payment in the form of a bonus or other incentive from an insurance company or pharmaceutical company for patient vaccination. - (b) Requiring a waiver prohibited.-- A health care practitioner or health care facility may not require a patient or parent or guardian of a patient to sign a liability waiver as a condition to receive medical care in the event the patient or parent or guardian of a patient chooses to delay or decline a vaccination. - (c) Investigations by child protective services.-- Child protective services may not initiate an investigation against a parent or guardian for the sole reason of a parent or guardian choosing to delay or decline a vaccination for a child of the parent or guardian under this article. - (d) Health care providers.-- An insurer may not deny a health care practitioner's financial penalties due to low patient vaccination rates or due to a practitioner's decision not to vaccinate a patient.
+- (a) Limitation on payments. -- A health care practitioner or health care facility may not accept a monetary payment in the form of a bonus or other incentive from an insurance company or pharmaceutical company for patient vaccination. - (b) Requiring a waiver prohibited. -- A health care practitioner or health care facility may not require a patient or parent or guardian of a patient to sign a liability waiver as a condition to receive medical care in the event the patient or parent or guardian of a patient chooses to delay or decline a vaccination. - (c) Investigations by child protective services. -- Child protective services may not initiate an investigation against a parent or guardian for the sole reason of a parent or guardian choosing to delay or decline a vaccination for a child of the parent or guardian under this article. - (d) Health care providers. -- An insurer may not deny a health care practitioner's participation in an insurance plan or decrease the practitioner's reimbursements through fines or financial penalties due to low patient vaccination rates or due to a practitioner's decision not to vaccinate a patient.